Pas-Kapli/AAvsDNA/README.md

-kSupplementary data for the manuscript:
+Supplementary data for the manuscript:
 Kapli P., Kotari I., Telford M., Goldman N., Yang Z. DNA Sequences Are as Useful as Protein Sequences for Inferring Deep Phylogenies.

 Brief explanations of the files: